lee-benjamin/Ben_Leethium/README.md

 ## Compile and Set-Up

+**ATTENTION:** If setting CLASSPATH sounds like a hassle (I don't blame you) skip to "Add your Twitter accounts credentials" then go to "Running with Maven".

 This set-up assumes you are on a \*nix machine.
 For Windows users, use the `set` command to set your classpath instead of `export`.

 ### Download twitter4j